Christopher-DSA/SQL-Project/starting_with_questions.md

 --This query returns the average quantity each city/country combination orders in descending order SELECT AVG(product_quantity), country, city
 FROM cleaned_all_sessions
-WHERE product_quantity IS NOT NULL AND city != 'not available in demo dataset' GROUP BY country, city
+WHERE product_quantity IS NOT NULL AND city != 'not available in demo dataset' AND city != '(not set)' GROUP BY country, city
 ORDER BY AVG(product_quantity) DESC, country, city
  ```